jesse-prpic/JessePrpic_T1A1/README.md

 However, although there may be some drawbacks, it still remains the most popular and demanded programming language with over 40% of recruiters across the globe seeking to hire.

 Python is known to be the best programming language for any beginners that are starting in the Software Development space, this is because of its simple and easy syntax.
-Other reasons developers may to choose Python, is due to how it is easily readable and facilitates dynamic coding, however the main benefit when it comes to python is how it follows a step-by-step debugging process - what this means is that the execution stops as soon as an error occurs, not allowing this to pass to the console.
+Reasons developers may choose Python, is due to how it is easily readable and facilitates dynamic coding, however the main benefit when it comes to python is how it follows a step-by-step debugging process - what this means is that the execution stops as soon as an error occurs, not allowing this to pass to the console.
 Though this is a great benefit, Python may not be able to challenge the developers in a way that will positively impact their skills due to Python being more intuitive than most other languages.
 Those that do use Python experience it being slower than other languages like C or C++ and experience testing to be complex and tedious with its Runtime errors.

-Similar to JavaScript, Python has its deal of benefits and drawbacks, however it still has a 38% demand amongst recruiters through the top software development companies world wide.
+Similar to JavaScript, Python has its deal of benefits and drawbacks, however it still has a 38% demand amongst recruiters through the top software development companies world-wide.

 ##### Reference